caverac/agd-doc/tutorial.rst

 Fig. :num:`#simple-gaussian-decomposed` displays the results of the decomposition using the above example python code.
 Clearly the fit to the simple Gaussian spectrum is good.
-If we were to vary the value of :math:`\alpha`, the fit would not change significantly as the fit to a spectrum containing a single Gaussian funciton does not depend sensitively on the initial guesses, especially because GaussPy performs a least-squares fit after determining initial guesses
+If we were to vary the value of :math:`\log\alpha`, the fit would not change significantly as the fit to a spectrum containing a single Gaussian funciton does not depend sensitively on the initial guesses, especially because GaussPy performs a least-squares fit after determining initial guesses